thomaxxl/safrs/README.md

 Database objects are implemented as subclasses of the SAFRSBase and SQLAlchemy model classes.
 The SQLAlchemy columns are serialized to JSON when the corresponding REST API is invoked.

-code from demo.py illustrates how the API is built and documented:
+Following example from (demo.py)[examples/demo.py] illustrates how the API is built and documented:

 ```python
 class User(SAFRSBase, db.Model):